renovatebot/renovate/docs/usage/upgrade-best-practices.md

 ## How others use Renovate

-Read the [Swissquote user story](https://docs.renovatebot.com/user-stories/swissquote/) to learn how they use Renovate to update their dependencies.
+Read the [Swissquote user story](https://docs.renovatebot.com/user-stories/swissquote/) to see how they use Renovate.

 ## Recommended reading